BaliDoggo/NoxPlayerPortable/README.md

 Sorry for my bad english

-Note:
-The chance that i would update this is not very big.

-If you have questions, contact me at: bluemagicalwolf@gmail.com
+If you have questions, contact the original creator at: bluemagicalwolf@gmail.com Or open an issue on here!